Blane245/musicgenerator/README.md

 ## Footer

-The footer includes areas for a status message, equalizer, and compressor attributes.
+The footer includes areas for a status message, volume, equalizer, and compressor attributes.

 ## Preview and Record Generation

 This is the business end of this application and most of the user interaction function is disabled when in either of these modes.
-The only interaction allowed is to stop the preview or record, or adjust the equalizer and compressor parameters while previewing.
+The only interaction allowed is to stop the preview or record, or adjust the volume, equalizer, and compressor parameters while previewing.

-Whether previewing or recording is being done, filters are applied to determine which sources will be used to build the audio routing graph.
+While previewing or recording is being done, filters are applied to determine which sources will be used to build the audio routing graph.
 These filters take into account the presence of a timeline interval, and track and generator solo and mute settings.
-An array of source is constructed that contains all of the information needed to construct the audio routing graph.
+An array of sources is constructed that contains all of the information needed to construct the audio routing graph.

 Generation involves the build of the audio routing graph for the composition.
 There could be several thousand sources and related audio nodes in the full composition.
-Trying to realize the entire graph for preview or record is problematic as the memory required may be excessive.
+Trying to realize the entire graph for preview or record is problematic and the memory required may be excessive.
 A scheme has been developed to only realize a portion of the graph, discard that portion and realize another portion.
 The algorithm is different for preview and record.

 ### Preview Realization

 1. An audio context is constructed to hold the dynamically changing routing graph.
 2. The room level nodes are constructed and connected to the context destination (system speakers).
 These include a room concentrator with unity gain, and the compressor, equalizer, and volume as defined by the composition.
 When the sources are placed on the graph they are connected to room concentrator.
-3. A scheduler is run that triggers every 25.0 milliseconds.
+3. A scheduler is run that triggers every 25 milliseconds.
 This scheduler does the following every cycle.
     - All sources that are to be started within the next 100 milliseconds of the current context time, are collected into an array.
 They are then realized as audio nodes along with their effects, connected to the room concentrator, and started.
     - All running sources that have their stop time prior to the curren time are disconnect from the routing graph.
     - When the current time is before the playback length of the composition, the next 25 milliseconds cycle is initiated.